-I have seen so many movies, mostly Hollywood or American productions.
+I have seen so many films, mostly Hollywood or American productions.

-One starts to tire of certain structures that seem to be repeating over and over, of getting force-fed the American, or in any case Western, way of life (be it critically or appraisingly), and a very particular way of producing movies.
+One starts to tire of certain structures that seem to be repeating over and over, of getting force-fed the American (or in any case Western with a capital W) way of life (be it critically or appraisingly), and a very particular way of producing films.

-How glad am i to have taken the plunge into my first Indian movie (are they all "Bollywood""?)!
+How glad am i to have taken the plunge into my first Indian film!
+(Are all Indian films "Bollywood"?)

 It's cheesy beyond compare, it's naive (although also very complex and layered in a sort of biblical way), it displays a very particular (I guess Indian) type of sexism at every step, but all that doesn't matter because it's epic, beautiful, colorful, and a story well told.